 - Parents of students with specific medical conditions or taking medications affected by exposure to the sun need to have these recorded on the student’s school medical profile.
 Parents should also contact their child’s Physical Education teacher, by email or letter, regarding specific considerations for their child’s participation in outdoor activities.

-The PLE is closely linked to the HSHS Anti-Bullying policy and is consistent with the Department of Education Behaviour Management in Schools policy.
+The PLE is closely linked to the HSHS Anti-Bullying policy and is consistent with the Department of Education Student Behaviour in Public Schools Policy and Practices.

 - Establishing a clear expectation about behaviour.